ROCm/rocm-install-on-linux/docs/install/rocm-offline-installer.rst

 *  ``prompt``: enables user prompts during offline installer creation
 *  ``config=``: specifies the full path to a ``.config`` file that contains a configuration for creating an offline installer.
    This parameter is used for testing purposes.
 See the :ref:`testing` section for more information.
+*  ``wconfig=``: specifies the full path to a ``.config`` file that is created using the current configuration settings when the user exits the user interface.
+   When this option is specified, the ROCm Offline Installer Creator does not create an installer package.
+This option is used for testing purposes.

 .. note::